Path to Diversity: A Primer on ISAC-izing Commodity Wi-Fi for Practical Deployments: Open Challenges and Future Directions

 \subsection{Universal Generalization and Semantic Intelligence}

-A persistent bottleneck in Wi-Fi sensing is domain dependency—models trained in one environment often fail in another due to multipath variations~\cite{hernandez2023wifia}.
+While deep learning has transitioned Wi-Fi sensing from manual feature engineering to data-driven representation learning~\cite{nirmal2021deep}, a persistent bottleneck in Wi-Fi sensing is domain dependency—models trained in one environment often fail in another due to multipath variations~\cite{ chen2023crossdomain, hu2026crossdomain}.
 While utilizing diversity mitigates this, a \revhu{potentially} transformative direction is to move beyond environment-specific training towards AI-native ISAC\revhu{, which can be enabled by the following two promising approaches.}

 \paragraph{\textbf{Wireless Foundation Models}} \revhu{Inspired by the success of foundation models such as large language models}, future research should leverage the abundance of unlabeled CSI/BFI data to pre-train wireless foundation models~\cite{ahmad2024wifibased}.
 By learning general representations of radio wave propagation from massive, diverse datasets, these models could achieve ``zero-shot'' transferability across different environments and hardware platforms. \revhu{This represents a shift from small-scale supervised training toward large-scale self-supervised representation learning for ISAC.}